 As a nonprofit board member, Lisa understands the day-to-day struggles that nonprofits face.
-Lisa is passionate about finding ways to help her clients become more efficient whether it’s helping them strengthen their infrastructure, comply with complex government regulations or better understand their financial status.
+Lisa is passionate about finding ways to help her clients become more efficient whether it’s helping them strengthen their infrastructure, comply with complex government regulations or better understand their financial position.

 A member of the firm’s audit team, Lisa specializes in financial statement audits, Single Audits and employee benefit plan audits.
 When asked about his experience with Lisa as his auditor, Ben Shifrin of the Jemicy School described Lisa as “extremely accessible and very easy to work with.”